-- Identify viable sites.
-Evacuation and transportation route models must be considered. - Complete a risk assessment on each viable site.
-Gather all pertinent data from SLOSH and/or SPLASH (storm surge), FIRM (flood hazard) models; determine the facility base elevation; and obtain hazardous materials information and previous studies concerning each building's suitability. - Have a structural engineer evaluate the facility and rate its ability to withstand wind loads according to ASCE 7-98 or ANSI A58 (1982) structural design criteria. - Inspect the facility and complete a Red Cross Facility Survey (ARC Form 6564) and a Self-Inspection Work Sheet/Off Premises Liability Checklist, in accordance with ARC 3041.
-Note all potential liabilities and the type of construction.
-Consider the facility as a whole.
-One weak section may seriously jeopardize the integrity of the building.
+- Identify viable sites taking into consideration evacuation and transportation route models. - Complete a risk assessment on each viable site. - Gather all pertinent data from the Sea, Lake, and Overland Surges from Hurricanes and the Flood Insurance Rate Maps models. - Determine the facility's base flood elevation. - Obtain hazardous materials information and previous studies concerning each building's suitability. - Have a structural engineer evaluate the facility and rate its ability to withstand wind loads according to American Society of Engineers (ASCE) 7-10 or Safety Equipment Institute (SEI)/ American National Standards Institute (ANSI) 7-05 structural design criteria.
+Ideally, these structures should meet Emergency Shelter Criteria in ICC-500 (2014) and accessibility requirements in ICC A117.1 (2009).
+As a next step, facilities that meet ASCE 7-98 or ANSI A58 (1982) may be considered.
+Other facilities not meeting the criteria mentioned above should only be considered after these have been reviewed. - Inspect the facility and complete a Red Cross Shelter Facility Survey and other required paperwork, in accordance with Red Cross doctrine. - Note all potential liabilities and the type of construction.